-2. Biosolids Pollutants to Monitor

-Biosolids shall be monitored for the following constituents:

-Land Application: Arsenic, cadmium, copper, mercury, molybdenum, nickel, lead, selenium, and zinc

-Municipal Landfill: Paint filter test (pursuant to 40 CFR 258)

-Biosolids-only Landfill or Surface Disposal Site (if no liner and leachate system): arsenic, chromium, and nickel

-C. Standard Observations – This section is an addition to III of Standard Provisions (Attachment D)
+Standard Observations – Addition to Attachment D

-1. Receiving Water Observations

-The requirements of this section only apply when the MRP requires standard observations of the receiving water.
+1. Receiving Water Observations.
+The following requirements only apply when the MRP requires standard observations of receiving waters.
 Standard observations shall include the following:

-a.
-Floating and suspended materials (e.g., oil, grease, algae, and other macroscopic particulate matter): presence or absence, source, and size of affected area.
+Floating and Suspended Materials (e.g., oil, grease, algae, and other microscopic particulate matter) — presence or absence, source, and size of affected area.

-b.
-Discoloration and turbidity: description of color, source, and size of affected area.
+Discoloration and Turbidity — color, source, and size of affected area.

-c.
-Odor: presence or absence, characterization, source, distance of travel, and wind direction.
+Odor — presence or absence, characterization, source, and distance of travel.

-d.
-Beneficial water use: presence of water-associated waterfowl or wildlife, fisherpeople, and other recreational activities in the vicinity of each sampling station.
+Beneficial Water Use — estimated number of water-associated waterfowl or wildlife, fisherpeople, and other recreational activities.

-e.
-Hydrographic condition: time and height of corrected high and low tides (corrected to nearest National Oceanic and Atmospheric Administration location for the sampling date and time of sample collection).
+Hydrographic Condition — time and height of high and low tides (corrected to nearest National Oceanic and Atmospheric Administration location for the sampling date and time).

-f.
-Weather conditions:

-1) Air temperature; and

-2) Total precipitation during the five days prior to observation.
+Weather Conditions — wind direction, air temperature, and total precipitation during five days prior to observation.

-2. Wastewater Effluent Observations

-The requirements of this section only apply when the MRP requires wastewater effluent standard observations.
+2. Wastewater Effluent Observations.
+The following requirements only apply when the MRP requires standard observations of wastewater effluent.
 Standard observations shall include the following:

-a.
-Floating and suspended material of wastewater origin (e.g., oil, grease, algae, and other macroscopic particulate matter): presence or absence.
+Floating and Suspended Material of Wastewater Origin (e.g., oil, grease, algae, and other microscopic particulate matter) — presence or absence.

-b.
-Odor: presence or absence, characterization, source, distance of travel, and wind direction.
+Odor — presence or absence, characterization, source, distance of travel, and wind direction.

-3. Beach and Shoreline Observations

-The requirements of this section only apply when the MRP requires beach and shoreline standard observations.
+Beach and Shoreline Observations.
+The following requirements only apply when the MRP requires standard observations of beaches or shorelines.
 Standard observations shall include the following:

-a.
-Material of wastewater origin: presence or absence, description of material, estimated size of affected area, and source.
+Material of Wastewater Origin — presence or absence, description of material, estimated size of affected area, and source.

-b.
-Beneficial use: estimate number of people participating in recreational water contact, non-water contact, or fishing activities.
+Beneficial Use — estimate of number of people participating in recreational water contact, non-water contact, and fishing activities.

-4. Land Retention or Disposal Area Observations

-The requirements of this section only apply to facilities with on-site surface impoundments or disposal areas that are in use.
-This section applies to both liquid and solid wastes, whether confined or unconfined.
-The Discharger shall conduct the following for each impoundment:

-a.
-Determine the amount of freeboard at the lowest point of dikes confining liquid wastes.

-b.
-Report evidence of leaching liquid from area of confinement and estimated size of affected area.
-Show affected area on a sketch and volume of flow (e.g., gallons per minute [gpm]).

-c.
-Regarding odor, describe presence or absence, characterization, source, distance of travel, and wind direction.

-d.
-Estimate number of waterfowl and other water-associated birds in the disposal area and vicinity.

-5. Periphery of Waste Treatment and/or Disposal Facilities Observations

-The requirements of this section only apply when the MRP specifies periphery standard observations.
+4. Waste Treatment and/or Disposal Facility Periphery Observations.
+The following requirements only apply when the MRP requires standard observations of the periphery of waste treatment or disposal facilities.
 Standard observations shall include the following:

 a.
-Odor: presence or absence, characterization, source, and distance of travel.
+Odor — presence or absence, characterization, source, and distance of travel.

 b.
-Weather conditions: wind direction and estimated velocity.
+Weather Conditions — wind direction and estimated velocity.

 IV.
 STANDARD PROVISIONS – RECORDS

-A. Records to be Maintained – This supplements IV.A of Standard Provisions (Attachment D)
+A. Records to be Maintained – Supplement to Attachment D, Provision IV.A